RakhithJK/dbeaver-dbeaver-wiki/Kerberos-Authentication.md

 ### Using password

-This method is almost the same as using a keytab file, but instead of providing and encrypted file you need to enter a password manually.
+This method is almost the same as using a keytab file, but instead of providing an encrypted file you need to enter a password manually.

 ![](images/kerberos_pasword.png)